 Putting your rbenv-managed bundler-specified executables in your PATH (more) securely

-.
+There have been a smattering of solutions offered over the years for getting rid of bundle exec.
 To me they all have drawbacks -- they either solve the problem at the wrong layer, involve remembering an extra step, require a manually-managed whitelist, or are messy for some other reason.

 - carsomyr/rbenv-bundler